A Science-Arts Project celebrating marine biologist Isabella Gordon (1901-1988)

 The project took its first footsteps in September 2025 in Keith; delivering a public event with talks and music about Gordon, and a workshop series at Keith and Newmill Primary Schools; and in Aberdeen where our science historian, Catherine Booth visited the Aberdeen & North-East Scotland Family History Society as part of a day of research and collaboration including cross-departmental meetings at the university and an event at Midstocket Men’s Group.

-Work on the project is ongoing and very soon the schools will have their own pages on our women in science website alongside Isabella’s (https://minervascientifica.co.uk/isabella-gordon/), including special songs they have written about Isabella and her work on crustaceans.
+The schools have their own pages on our women in science website alongside Isabella’s, including special songs they have written about Isabella and her work on crustaceans.
+You can find them on these links:

 Aberdeen Zoological Museum Visit